AdobeDocs/experience-manager-cloud-service.en/help/edge/overview.md

 ## Edge Delivery Overview {#edge-overview}

 The following diagram illustrates how you can edit content in Microsoft Word (document-based editing) and publish to Edge Delivery.
-It also shows the traditional AEM publishing method using the Universal Editor.
+It also shows the AEM publishing method using the Universal Editor.

 ![Edge Delivery Architecture](assets/edgedelivery.png)